jcaillon/valet/tests.d/lib-command/results.approved.md

 fuzzy match the option --this

-❯ `command::parseFunctionArguments selfMock2 --this arg more1`
+❯ `command_parseFunctionArguments selfMock2 --this arg more1`

 **Error output**: